getdish/dish/docs/nate.md

 ---

 ## GPT-3

+- build a summarizer:
+  - for 10 restaurants of diverse cuisine:
+    - collect 10 diverse reviews:
+      - put them all concatted together above
+      - then put """, then write a fun, funny, short summary calling out a few unique things from the reviews
+  - then collect 5 more restaurants of different cuisines, 10 reviews each:
+    - see if it summarizes them nicely
+  - plug into actual app for top X restaurants
+    - maybe do it based on homepage results so they are likely to see

 - Dish Sentiment + summary for search results
 - Each lense could get a summary too - Vibe / Drinks / Vegetarian